eddydowle/Hairworm_genome_and_kinrelationships/README.md

 This is the raw output from NGSrelate

 ## Samplelist.txt
-This is the metadata fro the NGSrelate (e.g. it gives the sample codes for the numbers in the raw output from NGSrelate)
+This is the metadata for the NGSrelate (e.g. it gives the sample codes for the numbers in the raw output from NGSrelate)

 ## TE_classification proportion.txt
 This is the TE proportion data from Earl Grey used to make the TE pie chart figure in the paper